Eddie Brock: Powers and abilities

 Eddie Brock is a human and has no superpowers without the Symbiote.
-Prior to joining with the Symbiote, he possesses olympic-level strength from engaging in repeated, significant weight-training exercise.
+Prior to joining with the Symbiote, he possesses Olympic-level strength from engaging in repeated, significant weight-training exercise.

 After separating from the Symbiote and suffering from cancer, Brock loses much of his physical muscle and possesses the strength of an average human.
 Brock's cancer is cured in the 2008 story "New Ways to Die", and he is later shown with a restored large physique.
 He is also shown to be a proficient fighter and capable of using specialized weaponry to defeat symbiote-empowered enemies.

-In an interview, David Michelinie stated that the reason Brock was written to be at the peak of human physical condition in the Marvel Universe was because editor Jim Salicrup felt that having an average human with no super powers becoming stronger than Spider-Man by simply bonding with the Symbiote did not seem believable.
+In an interview, David Michelinie stated that the reason Brock was written to be at the peak of human physical condition in the Marvel Universe was because editor Jim Salicrup felt that having an average human with no superpowers becoming stronger than Spider-Man by simply bonding with the Symbiote did not seem believable.
 Michelinie later clarified in the interview that a healthy Eddie Brock is stronger without super powers than Peter Parker is without his super powers, which explains how the Symbiote is able to make him stronger than Spider-Man.
 Michelinie later toyed with this concept in early Venom stories in The Amazing Spider-Man such as Venom vs. Spider-Man Round 2 and Venom Returns.
 In both of these stories Eddie is seen lifting weights and training himself without the help of the symbiote, remarking that making himself inherently stronger and more fit will enable the symbiote to grant him even greater super strength, speed, and agility.

-Once Eddie became the new King in Black, he attended almost god-like abilities through the symbiotes Hive Mind.
+Once Eddie became the new King in Black, he gained god-like abilities through the symbiotes Hive Mind.
 It granted him near omnipresent powers through the eyes of billions of symbiotes and is also capable of remote-piloting the symbiotes, though with consent unlike Knull, no matter how far away they in the universe.
-He also discover that he can access through the memories of the symbiotes (including his own memories), some that which are from history or even beyond dimensions; Eddie even believe that with time and patience, he may be able to travel through and even change certain events.
+He also discover that he can access through the memories of the symbiotes (including his own memories), some that which are from history or even beyond dimensions; Eddie even believes that with time and patience, he may be able to travel through and even change certain events.
 The only consequence to obtaining this new status is that due to being a human, his body is already rapidly aging due to connecting to the hive for the past few months.
+After his physical body dies, Eddie is able to self-resurrect and reanimate his body as a true human-symbiote hybrid, eliminating the rapid aging issue.